roman-milk/roman-milk.github.io/caught-and-exposed.md

  "Well, the practise session has been completed now for the challenge."

  The grin dropped from her face on hearing this hadn't been the full training session.
 'Well.'
 She thought.
 'What did I expect, it was too easy and I enjoyed it.
 Besides, there's always one more task ready to stretch my nerve to breaking point.'
-Report_Story #1